 SCREEN 2.
 Hannah Arendt’s project on remembrance is described through her writing on how poetic thinking can provide the tools for revolutionary thinking and how the dead tradition is a form of forgetfulness.
 (Projected onto monitor under stairs)

 SCREEN 3.
-On the outside of Heidegger’s hut is a copy of Hannah Arendt’s famous diary entry Heidegger the fox, which describes the trap Heidegger set for others that resulted in his own entrapment.
-Inside the hut Heidegger indulges in his linguistic tricks to try to explain away his Nazism for his essay The Question Concerning Technology .
-(Projected on back wall)
+On the outside wall of Heidegger’s hut is a copy of Arendt’s Heidegger the fox, which describes the trap Heidegger set for others that resulted in his own entrapment.
+Inside the hut Heidegger indulges in his linguistic tricks to try to explain away his Nazism in his essay The Question Concerning Technology .
+(Projected onto back wall)

 SCREEN 4.
-Hamburg resident Annalena Kirchler confronts Harry Lime from the Third Man/Martin Shrekli on the carnival ferris wheel and finds her will to act.
+On the ferris wheel Hamburg resident Lena finds her will to act when she confronts Harry Lime from the Third Man / Martin Shrekli (American entrepreneur and pharmaceutical executive whose price-gouging activities in 2015 update Lime’s behaviour of selling diluted penicillin to children dying from meningitis).
 She creates an anti-gentrification project to stimulate interest in the threatened neighbouring Schiller-Oper.
 (Projected onto felt column wall on platform)

-FULL DESCRIPTION: My Burnt Stars installation consists of wall and floor screens depicting both Annalena Kirchler’s activism within the city of Hamburg and more abstract references to the theoretical positions of Hannah Arendt who Kirchler also plays in the work.
-Kirchler is proactively building community awareness about the rich history and potential of a derelict building, the former Schiller-Oper, by holding events around it.
+FULL DESCRIPTION: My Burnt Stars installation consists of wall and floor screens depicting both Lena’s activism within the city of Hamburg and more abstract references to the theoretical positions of Hannah Arendt who she also plays in the work.
+Lena is proactively building community awareness about the rich history and potential of a derelict building, the former Schiller-Oper, by holding events around it.
 In its first year this was a large street festival.
 Documentation of the festival, together with the animations projected onto the building as part of it made by Gerald Rocketson and Petronius Amund (Rocket and Wink), are included in Burnt Stars.

 The screens also depict exterior scenes of Joseph Beuys’ fictional rescue by the Tartars (Adam Nankervis), which is extended to include a crash landing on the roof of Martin Heidegger’s (Jean Denis Romer) hut.
 Burnt Stars includes props used in the filming and a version of the hut Heidegger regularly stayed in in Todtnauberg.
 Like the original, it includes a picture of a young woman from the Black Forest and a wreath.
 The hut represents Heidegger’s narrow thinking along with his sentimentality about nature and dwelling places, a sentimentality that glorifies the native and excludes the foreign, and which underpins the ethnic chauvinism of Nazism.